Who Is Responsible For Your Slip and Fall Injury?

 - Spinal Disk Hernias

 - Spinal Disk Slips

 Who is Responsible for Your Slip and Fall Injuries?

 The South Carolina Code of Laws, Section 27-3-60 states that property owners are legally responsible for slip and fall injuries that occur due to their negligence or actions that created the hazards.
 This means that if the property owner knew about the hazard or if they reasonably should have known about it, then they have a duty of care to those who enter the property to post warnings and/or eliminate the hazard.
 If you have suffered a slip and fall injury, you should alert the property owner, management, or security of the incident as soon as possible.
 You should seek out medical treatment to evaluate, identify, and address your injuries; and you should contact a personal injury attorney for a free consultation of your case.
 By holding the legally liable party responsible for the accident that occurred, you not only encourage safer practices in the future, but you can also receive compensation for your losses, including:

 - Future Medical Expenses

 - Pain and Suffering Compensation

 In some cases, even punitive damages are warranted.
 Punitive damages are intended to punish the behavior that led to the accident and are generally awarded when the accident resulted from egregiously negligent or willful conduct.

-If you’ve suffered from a slip and fall injury, do not hesitate to contact the skilled South Carolina personal injury attorneys at Ted A. Greve and Associates.
+If you’ve suffered from a slip and fall injury, do not hesitate to contact the skilled SC personal injury attorneys at Ted A. Greve and Associates.
 We are happy to evaluate your case with a free consultation and help you to take the necessary steps to get the compensation you deserve.